-DRUG AND ALCOHOL FREE CAMPUS POLICY
+DRUG, ALCOHOL, AND TOBACCO-FREE CAMPUS POLICY

-ICAOM is committed to the prevention of drug and alcohol abuse, and prohibits the possession, use, sale, or distribution of illegal narcotics, stimulants, depressants, or hallucinogens, along with any drug paraphernalia, and the misuse of prescription drugs and alcohol, while on the school premises or at any ICAOM sponsored event.
-Violation of this policy shall be considered unprofessional conduct and is subject to disciplinary action.
+In accordance with the Drug Free Workplace Act of 1988 and the Drug Free Schools and Communities Amendments of 1989, ICAOM is committed to the prevention of drug and alcohol use.
+Therefore, the illegal possession, use, sale, or distribution of controlled drugs, narcotics, stimulants, depressants, hallucinogens, or drug paraphernalia, or the misuse of prescription drugs or alcohol while on the school premises or at any ICAOM sponsored event, is strictly prohibited.
+Violation of this policy is considered unprofessional conduct and is subject to disciplinary action up to and including suspension, expulsion from the program, or termination of employment.

-Substance abuse in a medical setting can pose a threat to the safety of patients and others at the Institute.
-Any student or employee on campus whom ICAOM has reasonable grounds to believe is under the influence of illegal drugs or alcohol will be requested to leave the campus.
-Failure to leave the campus will require ICAOM to notify Law Enforcement for assistance.
-Refusal to cooperate may result in immediate suspension, expulsion, or termination.
-If the test is "positive" for use of illegal drugs, or shows a blood alcohol level greater than the legal limit, the student or employee will be subject to disciplinary action.
-Any level of alcohol content is grounds for suspension, expulsion, or termination.
-Smoking is also not allowed on any part of the campus.
+Substance abuse in a medical setting can pose a threat to the safety of patients and others.
+Any student or employee on campus or at any ICAOM sponsored event whom an administrative or instructional staff member has reasonable grounds to believe is under the influence of illegal drugs or alcohol may be requested to leave.
+Failure to immediately leave upon request will require notification of law enforcement for assistance.
+Refusal to cooperate may result in suspension, expulsion, or termination of employment.